isabella232/dtm.en/help/using/managing-resources/load-order.md

 This means that the order of the page load rules in the queue determines the order in which they are de-queued.

-A simple way to determine the queue order is to look at [!DNL `_satellite.configurationSettings.pageLoadRules`] in the JavaScript console and examine the sequence.
+A simple way to determine the queue order is to look at `_satellite.configurationSettings.pageLoadRules` in the JavaScript console and examine the sequence.

 For example, a complete view of the page load rule queue order can be seen by entering the following code into the JavaScript console: